vasilisniaouris/qdl_zno_analysis/docs/source/user_guide/filenames.md

 For the most common mistake, using `_` between any value, we make sure to store all that misused information as a list.

-## FilenameInfo and FilenameManager - Easy access to all filename information
+## Accessing filename metadata with FilenameInfo and FilenameManager
 Now that we know how to name our files, we can use the `FilenameManager` for sort to easily access all of this stored information.
 For each file, the FilenameManager creates a `FilenameInfo` dataclass.
 Each filename header will be converted to a class attribute.
 The user will not need to interface with the `FilenameInfo` object, unless they need